fhightower/google-cloud-exam-question-analyzer/README.md

 2. Deploy the code in this repo to Cloud Run
   - You can do this by forking the [base repo](https://github.com/fhightower/google-cloud-exam-question-analyzer) and using Cloud Build to trigger builds when a change is pushed (or builds can be triggered on-demand in this way)
-3. Add environment variable to Cloud Run app with name `BQ_TABLE_PATH` and value of the path to the BigQuery table and dataset you created in step 1 (it will have the format `{project-id}.{dataset-name}.{table-name}` (example: `bigquery-public-data.usa_names.usa_1910_2013`))
+3. Add environment variable to Cloud Run app with name `BQ_TABLE_PATH` and value of the path to the BigQuery dataset and table you created in step 1 (it will have the format `{project-id}.{dataset-name}.{table-name}` (example: `bigquery-public-data.usa_names.usa_1910_2013`))
-4. Now, you can post questions you got wrong (and I recommend also posting the correct answer) to the system like:
+4. Post questions you got wrong (and I recommend also posting the correct answer) to the system like:

 ```
-curl -X POST -H "Content-Type: application/json" -d '{"question": "..."}' https://CLOUDRUN-DOMAIN-NAME-REPLACE-ME
+curl -X POST -H "Content-Type: application/json" -d '{"question": "..."}' https://CLOUD-RUN-DOMAIN-NAME-REPLACE-ME
 ```

-5. Do some analysis in BigQuery:
+5. Success!
+Now, do some analysis in BigQuery to identify themes you are missing.

 	You can use this query to view keywords and their counts: